GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/03.621-630/02.One-More-Day's-Work/docs.md

 Lord, if I may,
 I'll serve another day.

-Refrain:
-One more day's work for Jesus,
-One more day's work for Jesus,
-One more day's work for Jesus,
-One less of life for me.

 ```

 - |   -  |
 -------------|------------|
 Title | One More Day's Work |
 Key | B♭ Major |
-Titles | One more day's work for Jesus |
+Titles | One more day's work for Jesus,  |
 First Line | One more day's work for Jesus |
 Author | Anna Warner
 Year | 1941